-Lessons Learned from Leveraging Components
+Lessons Learned from Leveraging Components to Create Amazing Results

 We had the pleasure of sitting down with Dresden Farrand, MPP, MPA, CAE, Director of Membership & Chapters at the Consortium for School Networking (CoSN).
 She brilliantly walked us and a curious audience through her strategy and process for leveraging CoSN’s chapters to pull off some amazing results.